tommynelson1097/nyc-rat-hotspot-classifier/README.md

 Overview
 --------
 This project uses machine learning to predict rat infestation hot spots across New York City ZIP codes, leveraging NYC 311 service request data.
-The model classifies ZIP codes as hot spots (top 10% by sighting frequency) to help city officials and pest control services prioritize interventions.
+The model classifies ZIP codes as hot spots (top 10% by sighting frequency) to help city officials and pest control services prioritize interventions.The data consistst of complaints from 2010 to 2017.

 Features
 --------